j3k0/cordova-plugin-purchase/doc/api.md

  - `"valid"` - all products in the VALID state.
  - `"invalid"` - all products in the INVALID state.
- - `"owned"` - all products in the OWNED state.
+ - `"owned"` - all products in the INVALID state.
  - etc. (see [here](#product-states) for all product states).

 Filter individual products: